 The Daihatsu Terios and the Daihatsu Terios Kid are compact SUV models that were first released to the Japanese market only, but soon became popular overseas due to the rise in popularity of used Japanese cars.
 Both entered production for the 1997 model year but while similar in almost every way, there are a number of differences that may influence your decision to choose one model over the other.

-Daihatsu Terios: First Generation (1997 – 2006)
+Daihatsu Terios: 1st Generation (1997 – 2006)